iotaledger/introduction-docs/docs/guides/exchange_guide.md

     })
 ```

-Each account is related to a specific IOTA network (mainnet / devnet) which is referenced by a node properties, such as node url (in this example, it is Chrysalis testnet node balancer).
-For more information about all possible `clientOptions`, please refer to [Wallet NodeJs API Reference](https://wallet-lib.docs.iota.org/libraries/nodejs/api_reference.html).
+Each account is related to a specific IOTA network (mainnet / devnet) which is referenced by a node properties, such as node url (in this example, Chrysalis testnet balancer).

+For more information about `clientOptions`, please refer to [Wallet NodeJs API Reference](https://wallet-lib.docs.iota.org/libraries/nodejs/api_reference.html).

 `Alias` can be whatever fits to the given use case and should be unique.
 The `alias` is usually used to identify the given account later on.
 Each account is also represented by `index` which is incremented (by 1) every time new account is created.
 Any account can be then referred to via `index`, `alias` or one of its generated `addresses`.